n1tk/bootcamp_KSU/setup/bootcamp_logistics.md

-# Bootcamp in Data Science for Kennesaw State University.
-Python Track Part#2
+# Data Science Programming Bootcamp for Kennesaw State University.
+Python: Afternoon session Part#2

 ### Environment preparation: Anaconda "use".
 With Anaconda use, path setup and conda ready.